HiggsOs/HiggsOs/README.md

-- 👋 Hi, I’m @HiggsOs
+- 👋 Hi, I’m @HiggsOs.
-- 👀 I’m interested in python, Web servers, AWS
+- 👀 I’m interested in Python, Web servers, AWS, JavaScript, N8N, and Machine Learning.
-- 🌱 I’m currently learning AWS,linux
+- 🌱 I’m currently learning N8N.
-- 💞️ I’m looking to collaborate on universitary projects
+- 💞️ I’m looking to collaborate on university projects.
-- 📫 How to reach me ospino0210@outlookcom
+- 📫 How to reach me ospino0210@outlookcom.
-- 😄 Pronouns: Higgs
+- 😄 Pronouns: Higgs.
 - ⚡ Fun fact: What did one wall say to another wall?
 See you at the corner

 <!---